mitre/fieldmanual/sphinx-docs/Plugin-library.md

 ## Access

 This plugin allows you to task any agent with any ability from the database.
 It also allows you to conduct initial access attacks.

+### Metasploit Integration

+The Access plugin also allows for the easy creation of abilities for Metasploit exploits.

+Prerequisites:

+* An agent running on a host that has Metasploit installed
+* The `app.contact.http` option in CALDERA's configuration includes `http://`
+* A fact source that includes a `app.api_key.red` fact with a value equal to the `api_key_red` option in CALDERA's configuration

+Within the `build-capabilities` tactic there is an ability called `Load Metasploit Abilities`.
+Run this ability with an agent and fact source as described above, which will add a new ability for each Metasploit exploit.
+These abilities can then be found under the `metasploit` tactic.
+Note that this process may take 15 minutes.

+If the exploit has options, you'll need to set them by adding a fact for it with the `msf.` prefix.
+For example, to set `RHOST`, add a fact called `msf.RHOST`.

 ## Builder